rafaelviniciusoliveira/Transform-data-into-PDF-reports/README.md

 print("Report Generated!")
 ```
 ## Result
-Click on the gifure in the right to see the pdf generated.
+Click on the gifure in the right to see the pdf generated -->
 <img src="Reports/Car_sale_report.pdf"></img>